P4ti3nn3/USB-Armory-Setup/Auto-conf/README.md

 If it's the first time you run the tool, answer `yes` to `Are the needed packages allready installed ?`.

 Then sellect `complete installation` for the classic configuration.

+Wait a few minutes and then you can follow the nexts steps.